Chennai Palani Mars

-Chennai Palani Mars is a 2019 Indian Tamil drama film co-written, co-produced and directed by Biju Viswanath.
+Chennai Palani Mars is a 2019 Indian Tamil-language black comedy-drama film co-written, co-produced and directed by Biju Viswanath.
 The film is also co-written and co-produced by Vijay Sethupathi under his own production house.
 It stars Praveen Raja and Rajesh Giriprasad in the lead roles, alongside a cast featuring predominantly newcomers.

 The film narrates the story of a cocaine addict who sets off on a road trip with a fellow junkie to realise his dream of reaching Mars via Chennai and Palani, after pinning hopes on a scientifically unstable concept.
 Featuring music composed by Niranjan Babu, the film was released on 26 July 2019.

 Cast

 Production

 The film was publicly announced after the shoot had been completed during May 2019.
 Described as a rural comedy with a space connection, the film was jointly produced and written by Biju Viswanath and Vijay Sethupathi, who had earlier worked together in Orange Mittai (2015).
 As the actors were all newcomers, Biju gave them an acting workshop and shot scenes in handycam first before embarking on the shoot.